North Korea launches multiple rocket launchers

 “Our military maintains a firm defense readiness stance while closely monitoring relevant developments,” he added, without elaborating on further details.

 Within an hour, from 7:20 a.m.
-(22:20 GMT), four shots were fired into the sea west of North Korea, from an unspecified location in South Pyongan Province, Yonhap News Agency reported, citing officials who asked not to be identified. .
+(22:20 GMT), four shots were fired into the sea west of North Korea, from an unspecified location in South Pyongan Province, Yonhap News Agency reported, citing officials who requested anonymity. their identity.

 South Korea’s National Security Council held an emergency meeting and called for intensified preparations “to prevent any security vacuum during the country’s transitional period,” according to a statement issued by the presidential residence.